 Building safety through education, collaboration, and shared ownership of neighborhood well-being.

-Click here to join our Volunteer Safety Task Force.
+Click here to join a committee

 Attend a Neighborhood Safety Meeting to share your ideas and give feedback.
 Currently scheduled for February 5, August 6, November 5, 5:30pm at the Neighborhood Innovation Center.